pouransamani/pouransamani.github.io/README.md

    - ### **Exploratory Data Analysis (EDA)**
    To understand data, first exploratory data analysis was performed.
 This will provide insights that will be useful in building prediction models. the goal is:
       - Investigate the relationship between each variables and house price and identify any patterns.
 For example, between the year of construction of a house and its price change.
       - Analyze relationships between the features.
 This may reveal that certain features are redundant, and this would help the subsequent analysis.
    - Through this stage, histograms, correlation charts, regression scatter plots and bar graphs were creaated and they provided insightful understanding of the features.
 ![image](https://github.com/user-attachments/assets/84a3bdaa-3ab2-4920-81f6-dac0ba0ae3f9)

      - ### **Machine learning models (EDA)**
+For modeling one baseline model (Linear Regression) and four advanced models (Lasso, Ridge, Random Forest, and Gradient Boosting) were used.